Louis-LD29/OmoshiroiKamo/README.md

 ## 📝 License

-This mod is released under the **MIT License**, except for any assets (e.g. textures, models) used from other mods such as Immersive Engineering, which retain their **original licenses** and ownership.
+This mod is released under the MIT License, except for any assets (e.g. textures, models) used from other mods such as Immersive Engineering, Sophisticated Backpacks, or Environmental Tech, which retain their original licenses and ownership.